Wilson torches Falcons as Seahawks win | Sports-Games

 Russell Wilson completed 31 of 35 passes for 322 yards and four touchdowns and added a team-high 29 yards rushing as the Seattle Seahawks won their season opener, defeating the host Atlanta Falcons 38-25 on Sunday afternoon.
 Safety Jamal Adams, acquired in an offseason trade with the New York Jets, made an immediate impact for the Seahawks with a game-high 12 tackles to go with a sack and two tackles for loss.

-Atlanta's Matt Ryan was 37-of-54 passing for 450 yards and two touchdowns with one interception.
-Julio Jones (157 yards), Calvin Ridley (130 yards, two TDs) and Russell Gage (114 yards) all made nine receptions.
+Atlanta's Matt Ryan was 37 of 54 passing for 450 yards and two touchdowns, with one interception.
+Julio Jones (157 receiving yards), Calvin Ridley (130 yards, two TDs) and Russell Gage (114 yards) all made nine receptions.
 Todd Gurley rushed for a game-high 56 yards and a score.
 But the Falcons couldn't slow Wilson, who threw four TD passes in an opener for the first time.

 The Seahawks scored touchdowns on their first two drives of each half.
 Running back Chris Carson caught scoring passes of 3 and 19 yards in the first quarter, giving the Seahawks a 14-3 lead after the Falcons got a 49-yard field goal from Younghoe Koo on the opening drive of the game.